opnfv/releng-xci/docs/xci-criterias-cls.rst

 ---------

 Loops in CI verify/test the artifacts that reach to that loop.
-Outcomes of the loops (loop verdicts) used for identifying and applying CLs.
+Outcomes of the loops (loop verdicts) are used for identifying and applying CLs.
 By doing this continuously, loops populate candidate versions for the next loops in CI flow.

 Promotion in this context is the selection of a version of the artifact from